ArjunCodess/storyblok-mcp/README.md

 MCP = a protocol that connects AI, tools, and data.

-The MCP server is the middleman - it shows AI what it can do and what data it has.
+The MCP server acts as a middleman, showing AI what it can do and what data it has.

-This lets AI clients like Cursor or Claude Desktop talk to Storyblok through natural language and manage content smoothly.
+This enables AI clients, such as Cursor or Claude Desktop, to interact with Storyblok through natural language and manage content smoothly.

 ---